Clinical Trials (PDQ®)

 |Phase III, Phase II||Tissue collection/Repository, Treatment||Closed||18 and over||NCI||NCI-2012-00242|

-This randomized phase II trial studies how well giving azacitidine works with or without lenalidomide or vorinostat in treating patients with higher-risk myelodysplastic syndromes or chronic myelomonocytic leukemia.
-Drugs used in chemotherapy, such as azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells or stopping them from dividing.
+This randomized phase II/III trial studies how well azacitidine works with or without lenalidomide or vorinostat in treating patients with higher-risk myelodysplastic syndromes or chronic myelomonocytic leukemia.
+Drugs used in chemotherapy, such as azacitidine, work in different ways to stop the growth of cancer cells, either by killing the cells, stopping them from dividing, or by stopping them from spreading.
 Lenalidomide may stop the growth of cancer cells by stopping blood flow to the cancer.
 Vorinostat may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 It is not yet known whether azacitidine is more effective with or without lenalidomide or vorinostat in treating myelodysplastic syndromes or chronic myelomonocytic leukemia.

 Further Study Information

 I. To select based on response rate (complete remission, partial remission, or hematologic improvement) either the combination of lenalidomide and azacitidine or the combination of vorinostat and azacitidine for further testing against single-agent azacitidine among patients with higher-risk myelodysplastic syndromes (MDS) or chronic myelomonocytic leukemia (CMML).
 (Phase II) II.
 To compare overall survival between the combination arm selected in the Phase II portion of the trial to single-agent azacitidine among patients with higher-risk myelodysplastic syndromes (MDS) or chronic myelomonocytic leukemia (CMML).
 (Phase III)

 I. To estimate relapse-free survival, overall survival and cytogenetic response rate of patients treated on each regimen.